esp32Hydro/Automation/README.md

 <div align="left">These will be covered in section 6. of this document. </div>

 ### 4. Android phone app to view and manage the system <br /> <br />
+The instructions for using this app are covered in section 6. of this document.
+Main HMI Screen
 ![Main HMI Screen](Images/HMI_Screen.png)